Our society will be called Surrey Reptile and Amphibian Society. We will also use S.R.A.S, or SRAS, to identify ourselves.

 Memberships will run for one full year from the receipt of membership fees.
 Renewal of membership should be done in the month leading up to its expiry date, or via automated renewal, we will endeavour to advise members of this via email.
 If we have not received payment for your renewal within 1 month, we will assume you no longer wish to be a member.
 You will therefore give up the right to vote, attend monthly meetings or talks for free or benefit from any subsidised trips (but can still attend as a member of the public, charged at full price).

-Membership fee is set at £10 per adult and free for children (under 16), there is no trade membership at this stage.
+Membership fee is set at £10 per adult, £15 for a joint membership, and free for children (under 16).
 This fee can be changed annually by vote at the Annual General Meeting (AGM).
 All members will be made aware of the change via the email they provide upon joining.
-We will have an auto renew, via PayPal.
-Notice will be sent out when you are due to renew, to enable cancellation should you wish to.
+We have an auto renew subscription option via PayPal.
+Notice will be sent out when renewal is due, to enable cancellation should you wish to.